juice-shop/pwning-juice-shop/appendix/solutions.md

 one possible solution is presented here.
 This is typically the easiest or most obvious one from the author's perspective.

+> The challenge solutions found in this release of the compantion guide are
+> compatible with `v2.22.0` of OWASP Juice Shop.

 ### Find the carefully hidden 'Score Board' page

 1. Open the _Source code view_ of your browser from any screen of the